 Tuition Solution Scholarship for STEM Students

-Eligibility: Must be a current high school junior or senior, college student, or graduate student majoring in, or planning to major in, a STEM field
+Eligibility: Must be a current high school, college, or graduate student majoring in, or planning to major in, a STEM field

 Amount: $1,000